Tenancy Relations Service

-Changes to legislation The Deregulation Act received Royal Assent on the 26 March 2015 and parts of the Act affecting tenants and landlords are starting to come into force.
+The Deregulation Act received Royal Assent on the 26 March 2015 and parts of the Act affecting tenants and landlords are starting to come into force.

 Here is a brief summary of the housing legislation brought in by the Act.

 The Deregulation Act states: If the deposit was received before 6 April 2007 and is held against a statutory periodic tenancy which also began before 6 April 2007 the Landlord is NOT required to protect the deposit under the Housing Act 2004, but from 26 March 2015, if the landlord wishes to gain possession of the property under section 21 Housing Act 1988, the deposit must be protected and prescribed information must be served before a valid section 21 notice may be issued.
 No financial penalty applies for late protection.

 If the deposit was received before 6 April 2007 and is held against a statutory periodic tenancy which began after 6 April 2007 - unless the landlord has already done so, the landlord must protect the deposit in a tenancy deposit protection scheme.
 Landlords were given until 23 June 2015 to do this.
 Landlords need to issue prescribed information about the deposit protection to their tenants.
 If the deposit was received on or after 6 April 2007 and was correctly protected at the time, it does not need to be re-protected nor prescribed information served again on renewal (or at the start of the statutory periodic tenancy) as long as: